WHAT IS MY CLAIM WORTH?

-If the defendant is the State of Florida or any subdivision of state government, the claim is limited to $100,000.
-For claims arising on or after October 1, 2011, the limit is $200,000.
-Attorney’s fees are capped at 25%.
-The attorney representing the plaintiff.
+If the defendant is the State of Florida or any subdivision of state government, the claim is limited to $200,000.
+Attorney’s fees are capped at 25% for the attorney representing the plaintiff.
 The insurance companies generally know which law firms are willing to file lawsuits and which ones settle all their claims.
 Some insurance companies will make lowball settlement offers to see if the attorney is willing to file a lawsuit.
 Law firms that routinely file lawsuits are more likely to obtain better settlement offers

 Settlements of claims in litigation are generally higher than settlements that occur without the filing of a lawsuit.
-However, the attorney’s fees and costs are typically higher as well. [/glg_short_accordion] [glg_short_accordion title=”OTHER ACCIDENTS” active=”no”] Occasionally, an injured person is involved in another accident while his or her first accident claim is being pursued.
-The second accident can complicate the settlement of the first claim.
-Many times, the insurance company for the first accident will blame the injuries on the second accident and vice versa.
+However, the attorney’s fees and costs are typically higher as well.
+Occasionally, an injured person is involved in another crash while his or her first crash claim is being pursued.
+The second crash can complicate the settlement of the first claim.
+Many times, the insurance company for the first crash will blame the injuries on the second crash and vice versa.
 Setoffs.
-In automobile accident cases, the defense is entitled to a set-off equal to the amount payable by the injured person’s PIP insurance, therefore medical expenses up to $10,000 that were paid by PIP insurance are not recoverable in those cases.
+In automobile crash cases, the defense is entitled to a set-off equal to the amount payable by the injured person’s PIP insurance, therefore medical expenses up to $10,000 that were paid by PIP insurance are not recoverable in those cases.

 Documentation of injuries is critical.
 Not all doctors are created equal.
 Most doctors are excellent clinicians and do wonderful work for their patients.
-However, not all doctors know how to properly handle and document treatment arising from an accident.
-Many primary care physicians who routinely handle colds, checkups, cholesterol monitoring, and other general medical treatment are ill-equipped to handle accident injuries.
+However, not all doctors know how to properly handle and document treatment arising from a crash.
+Many primary care physicians who routinely handle colds, checkups, cholesterol monitoring, and other general medical treatment are ill-equipped to handle crash injuries.

 Under Florida law, a conviction for a felony or a crime of dishonesty is admissible in evidence to show lack of credibility of any witness who offers testimony in court or at a deposition.
 Clients who have such convictions oftentimes face credibility issues, both with the insurance company and with a jury.